Hatsumi05/hats-illegalshop/README.md

 # hats-illegalshop
-Illegal Blackmarket QBCore Fivem Script with item
+Illegal Blackmarket QBCore Fivem Script where you can pay with an item

 Credits for the original script: https://github.com/MT-Scripts/mt-blackmarket I only changed the code